-Viola is an Amazon best-selling author, journalist and blogger contracted by such publications as Martial Arts Success, Shotokan Magazine,Sport Karate Illustrated, and Sport Karate Magazine where he covered events in Canada, Mexico and across North America.
-He established Kumite Quarterly magazine in 2003, serving as publisher and overseeing distribution throughout North America until 2007.
+Kumite Classic Entertainment set up a publishing division in 2014 (KCE Press).
+Viola’s Godfathers of MMA became the companies first published book.
+Viola Jr. has gone on to be a bestselling author, journalist and blogger whose byline includes Martial Arts Success, Shotokan Magazine,Sport Karate Illustrated, and Sport Karate Magazine where he covered events in Canada, Mexico and across North America.
+He established Kumite Quarterly magazine in 2003 where he was the publisher of the North American operations for the magazine until 2007.

-In 2016, he co-authored Go Ask Your Dad, an inspirational book about fatherhood which debuted on the Amazon best-sellers list.
+In 2016, he co-authored Go Ask Your Dad, with his friend Dom Domasky (Motivation Champs) an inspirational book about fatherhood which debuted on the Amazon best-sellers list.

 In 2016 his work was honored by Pittsburgh Magazine who named him to the prestigious “40 under 40” list recognizing the most influential young leaders in the city.
 His latest project, CommonSensei is a self-help book aimed to teach high school and college age students skills they weren’t taught.